wandb/docs/docs/support/how_add_plotlybokeh_charts_tables.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-Adding Plotly/Bokeh figures to Tables directly is not yet supported.
-Instead, write the figure to HTML and then add the HTML to the Table.
-Examples with interactive Plotly and Bokeh charts below.
+Direct integration of Plotly or Bokeh figures into tables is not supported.
+Instead, export the figures to HTML and include the HTML in the table.
+Below are examples demonstrating this with interactive Plotly and Bokeh charts.

 <Tabs
   defaultValue="plotly"